sento documentation

 'Do' arbitrary atomic operation on the array.

-: is a 1-arity function taking the array.
+fun: is a 1-arity function taking the array.
 This function can operate on the array without interference from other threads.
-The result of this function must be an array which will be the new agent state.array-agent
+The result of this function must be an array which will be the new agent state.array-agent: is thearray-agentinstance.

 The result of